fcosmo/todoApp/meta/readme.txt

             ::= "forward" | "backward" | "bidirectional"
         type: The type of entity for this field.
             ::= <string>
-        required: Indicates if this field required.
+        required: Indicates if this field is required.
             ::= <boolean>
-        unique:  Indicates if this value unique.
+        unique:  Indicates if this value is unique.
             ::= <boolean>
         default: The default value of this field. ie. number:-1, string:"", array:[], reference:null, object:{}, boolean:false
             ::=  <boolean> | <digits> | <string> | "[]" | "null" | "{}"